azproduction/relocating-to-berlin/README.md

  * 2 bed rooms - 850-1000 Euro
  * 3 bed rooms - 1000-1200 Euro

+In general, there are more and less expensive cities.
+As of 2016, the cities with the highest rents are:

+ * Munich: 15,48 €/m²
+ * Frankfurt: 12,68 €/m²
+ * Stuttgart: 12,34 €/m²

+Make sure to plan ahead of time if you're planning to find a room in these cities.
+Check the [full list at Statista](http://de.statista.com/statistik/daten/studie/1885/umfrage/mietpreise-in-den-groessten-staedten-deutschlands/)

 For more precise prices, please refer to one of the local real estate websites:

  * http://immobilienscout24.de